Ernie Tuck

-Professor Ernest Oliver (Ernie) Tuck was an Australian applied mathematician, notable for his sustained work in ship hydrodynamics, and for Tuck's incompressibility function.
+Ernest Oliver Tuck was an Australian applied mathematician.
+His work was primarily in fluid mechanics, and he is known for the Tuck's incompressibility function.

 Early life and education

 Tuck was born on 1 June 1939 in Adelaide, South Australia.
-He studied Applied Mathematics for his undergraduate degree at the University of Adelaide, where his principal mentor was Professor R. B. Potts.
-In 1960, he studied with Fritz Ursell at Cambridge University for his PhD.
+He studied Applied Mathematics for his undergraduate degree at the University of Adelaide, where he was mentored by Professor R. B. Potts and obtained a First Class Honours Degree in 1960.
+He won a Legacy Scholarship to work on a PhD at Cambridge University where he was advised by Fritz Ursell.
 His PhD thesis was on the application of slender-body theory to ships.
 In it, he made a revolutionary approach of using matched asymptotic expansions in order to predict the wave resistance of a slender ship.
+He defended his dissertation in 1963 titled "The steady motion of a slender ship."

 Career

 In 1963 Tuck went to the United States to work with Francis Ogilvie and John Nicholas Newman at the David Taylor Model Basin, and subsequently with Ted Wu at Caltech.

-He worked on topics related to ship hydrodynamics, acoustics, bio-fluid mechanics, and numerical analysis.
-Tuck returned to Adelaide University in 1968 as a Reader in Applied Mathematics, and was subsequently appointed the (Sir Thomas) Elder Professor of Mathematics.
+In 1967, Tuck returned to Adelaide University as a reader in applied mathematics and was subsequently appointed Elder Professor of Mathematics.
+Tuck was promoted to a personal chair in 1974.
+After Ren Potts retired in 1990, Tuck became the Chair of Applied Mathematics as well as the Elder Professor of Applied Mathematics.
+While in the applied mathematics department he was often the head of the department.
+Between 1993 and 1996, he was also the dean of the Faculty of Mathematical and Computer Sciences.
+He retired in June 2002 and was granted the title professor emeritus.
+While at Adelaide, he had 25 PhD students and 4 Masters students.

 From 1984 to 1992 he served as Editor of Series B (Applied Mathematics) of the Journal of the Australian Mathematical Society.
 In 1992 he established TeXAdel, an organization responsible for automating the production of the AMS journals.
 He served as president of the IUTAM Congress in 2008.
 He has been a visiting professor at Caltech, Stanford, the University of Michigan, and MIT.
-Apart from applied mathematics, in his later years he also worked on problems in pure mathematics related to Riemann hypothesis and properties of the zeta function.